CraftAcademyLabs/coach-guides/weeks/week_5.md

 ### Guide
 - **Monday:**
-    - [ ] Morning: Brief overview of where things are in Rails (recap focus on MVC, config). - Faraz
+  - [ ] Morning: Introduce Slowfood Challenge - Faraz
-        - Basic application structure
-        - Rails doctrine, etc...
     - Point to set up rails guide in course documentation
   - [ ] Morning: Do a Overview of a Design Sprint. - Faraz
   - [ ] Students work on design sprint

 - **Tuesday:**
-  - [ ] Morning: (Send out Gorails) Intro to Params - Faraz
-  - [ ] Morning: Introduce Slowfood Challenge - Faraz
+  - [ ] Morning: Brief overview of where things are in Rails (recap focus on MVC, config). - Faraz
+        - Basic application structure
+        - Rails doctrine, etc...
   - [ ] Afternoon: Do a overview of Relational Databases (the concept, SQL, ORM's, etc..) - Faraz
     - Send out slides before

 - **Wednesday:**
   - [ ] Morning: Rails demo: Advanced Routing (plus resources, nested routes, associations) (use the AUT app and extend it with commenting on articles functionality.
-See the weekend challenge)- Faraz
+See the weekend challenge)- Thomas
-  - [ ] Morning: Rails demo: Active Record (migrations, associations, CRUD functions) - Faraz
+  - [ ] Afternoon: Rails demo: Active Record (migrations, associations, CRUD functions) - Magnus

 - **Thursday:**
-    - [ ] Talk about the midcourse project - Faraz
+    - [ ] Morning: Talk about the midcourse project - Thomas
-    - [ ] AUT demo using Sails - Oliver
+    - [ ] Afternoon: AUT demo using Sails - Oliver

 - **Friday:**
-  - [ ] Introduce the Weekend Challenge (Styling) - Faraz
+  - [ ] Morning: Introduce the Weekend Challenge (Styling) - Faraz
-  - [ ] Tech interview training AUT - Faraz & Oliver
+  - [ ] Afternoon: Tech interview training AUT - Second part of the RPS Challenge (Dry run Thomas/Rupert before everyone else gets started)